 How the Children and Families Act reinforces Schedule 10 of the Equality Act 2010

 Schools comply with the Children and Families Act and Schedule 10 of the Equality Act 2010 when they:

-- link their accessibility plan to the SEN information report or
+- Link their accessibility plan to the SEND information report or

 Details of the SEN Information Report requirements are at paragraph 6.79 of the SEND Code of Practice.